4W4I5/Semester-5-Notes/DB/Exam Prep/DB Finals Prep.md

 		            - Tangible: Person, Place & Object
 		            - Intangible: Event(Verbs) & Concept(Account, Course, Patient's Health History, Budget)
 		        - Represented by a rectangle
+		        - Types
+			        - Strong
+				        - Key attribute, can be uniquely identified
+			        - Weak
+				        - Cannot be uniquely identified from its own attributes
+				        - Contains partial keys
+				        - Represented with double rectangles
+				        - Can be changed to a strong entity through an identifying relationship i.e. 1-1 or 1-M relation with full participation of the weak entity
 	- Attributes
 	    - Types of attributes
 	        - Simple Attribute: